West Palm Beach, Florida: Climate

-The dry season—November through April—is warm and mostly dry, with 80 °F temperatures remaining fairly commonplace even from December through February.
+Although it lacks a fully dry season, the period from November through April is warm and drier, with 80 °F temperatures remaining fairly commonplace even from December through February.
 Occasionally, a stronger cold front can lower daytime temperatures to around 57 °F, the annual mean minimum max temperature, and lows to around 38 °F. Freezes are rare; the most recent was in 2010.
-The dry season can also bring about potential for drought during hotter, drier seasons.
+This dry season can also bring about potential for drought during hotter, drier seasons.